-The University of Florida, Gainesville is the largest university in the state and a major source of higher education to all Floridians.
-Other institutions of higher education located in or near our region include Santa Fe Community College, Central Florida Community College and Saint Johns River Community College.
+The University of Florida (UF) is in Gainesville, Florida.
+UF is the largest university in the state and a source of higher education with national recognition.
+It is known for its medical, veterinary and colleges of education.
+Additional institutions of education include Santa Fe College, Central Florida Community College, and Saint Johns River Community College.

-Florida was inhabited by Paleo-Indians as early as 14 thousand years ago.
-The earliest known European explorers came with the Spanish conquistador Juan Ponce de León in 1513.
-De León dubbed the land “La Florida” due to the flowery vegetation that was in full blown upon his arrival.
-Over the following century, the Spanish and the French established settlements in Florida.
-English colonies came not long afterwards.
+Florida was inhabited by Paleo-Indians as early as 14,000 years ago.
+The earliest known European explorers came with the Spanish conquistador, Juan Ponce de Leon, in 1513.
+Ponce de Leon named the newly discovered land “La Florida” due to it’s abundance of flowers that were in bloom upon his arrival in Spring.
+Over the following century, the Spanish and French established settlements in Florida.
+Soon after, the English colonists arrived.

-Great Britain established control of the region diplomatically through the Peace of Paris in 1763.
-From there it shifted back to Spain after the American Revolutionary War and then was controlled by American forces after the First Seminole War.
-Finally, Florida became the 27th state in 1845.
+Great Britain established control of Florida through the Peace Treaty of Paris in 1763.
+It then shifted back to Spain after the Revolutionary War and was controlled by American forces after the First Seminole War.
+Florida became the 27th state in 1845.